Popmotion/popmotion/docs/learn/advanced/value-pipelines.md

 What's cool about this example is that it shows that **any** function that 1) takes a number and 2) returns a number, can be composed. `Math.round` does exactly that, so we can compose it.

-Also, you don't have to create that function yourself, because that exact code is already included as a Popmotion transformer, and used in the `rgba` [value type](/api/value-types).
+You don't have to write this function yourself, because that exact code is already included as a Popmotion transformer, and used in the `rgba` [value type](/api/value-types).

 The `rgba` transformer is **itself** composed.
 Here's the exact code: